Gbgourav/library_management_system/README.md

 ### The Admin protal username is "superuser" and password is "superuser"

-### I would like to informed you if user want to perfrom CRUD API funcations user needs to register via login page.
+### I would like to informed you if user want to perfrom CRUD API funcations user needs to register via SIGNUP page.
 Once user will get register then superuser needs to enable the user's staff status. if user's staff status is green then user can access the api.
 I have used IsAdminUser permissions class so it is required that user's staff status should be green else it will show you an error for eg:
 ![Inkedstaff_LI](https://user-images.githubusercontent.com/81191373/142484577-578c2cb7-5424-4188-9d71-0ac7899b9053.jpg)

 ### Once your staff status is gree then you can access the CRUR API funcations. you need to login via "For Administration" tab from the navbar.
 Afetr login you need to tap on below buttor "click here if you are an admin"